dell/pmaxperfpy/README.md

 # PowerMax performance collector
-Collect PowerMax performance data for use with Prometheus and Grafana.
+Collect PowerMax performance data for use with Prometheus/Grafana or OpenTelemetry.
 PmaxPerfPy uses the PyU4V library to collect performance data from Unisphere, see https://github.com/dell/PyU4V.

 ![Grafana Dashboard](Grafana/dashboard_screenshot.png "Grafana Dashboard")

-For customers interested in consuming **OpenTelemetry** data from the PowerMax performance collector, please see the OpenTelemetry section at the end of this README.
+For customers interested in consuming **OpenTelemetry** data from the PowerMax performance collector, please see the OpenTelemetry section at the end of this README and the [OpenTelemetry README](OpenTelemetry/README.md)

 ## Installation
 * Clone or copy the repository package to a local directory, for example /opt